Learning and Research

 The Talking Kirkby reminiscence project is an excellent example of this way of working.
 Members of Kirkby & District U3A worked with local residents as part of a lottery-funded initiative to record their memories, and these are now preserved and made accessible to all by Knowsley Archives.

 One of our regional aims is to make lasting links with learning organisations so that it becomes customary for providers to 'think U3A' when they are planning ahead.
 These organisations range from local societies to universities, museums, archives and libraries.
-This is an ongoing process, but as an example of progress made, in 2019 Bolton U3A achieved a formal 'Memorandum of Understanding' with Bolton University, which was followed by a mass meeting of U3A members and departmental staff to exchange ideas.

 Take a look at the Events page for more information about training days and meetings.